What are Pathways SMIS Public Lectures?

 Wills and Estate Planning Workshop – A two-part series

-Financial Advisors, Bill Murdoch and Anna help families plan financially for the future of adult children living with serious mental illness.
-Covering topics such as life insurance, hidden tax systems, investing for trusts, RDSP’s and more.
+Financial Advisors, Bill Murdock and Ania Ferensowicz help families plan financially for the future of adult children living with serious mental illness.
+This workshop covers topics such as life insurance, hidden tax systems, investing for trusts, RDSP’s and more.

 What to expect when you dial 911 for a mental health crisis